Nodirbek Yakubboev: Career

-In 2023 he won the Qatar Masters tournament in a tie-break playoff against fellow Uzbek Nodirbek Abdusattorov.
+In 2023, he won the Qatar Masters tournament in a tie-break playoff against fellow Uzbek Nodirbek Abdusattorov.

 In June 2024, Yakubboev participated in the UzChess Cup Masters, finishing first ahead of Nodirbek Abdusattorov on tiebreaks.
-He scored 5½/9 (+2-0=7), winning the tournament as the bottom-seeded player.
+He scored 5.5/9 (+2−0=7), winning the tournament as the bottom-seeded player.

+In August 2024, Yakubboev won the Masters tournament at the 30th Abu Dhabi International Chess Festival with a score of 7/9 (+5−0=4).

-During the Tata Steel Chess Tournament 2025 Yakubboev refused to shake hands with four female opponents "for religious reasons".
+During the Tata Steel Chess Tournament 2025, Yakubboev refused to shake hands with four female opponents for "religious reasons".
 He later apologized to Vaishali Rameshbabu and explained how he respects her as a player, and both the players ended the controversy on respectable terms.
 Yakubboev lost his game against Vaishali.

+Yakubboev finished fourth overall at the 2025 World Cup, after defeating players including Pranav V, Gabriel Sargissian, and Alexander Donchenko to advance to the semifinals, where he lost to fellow countryman Javokhir Sindarov.
+He narrowly missed out on candidates qualification after losing to Andrey Esipenko in the third place playoff.

 Family

 He has an older sister, Nilufar Yakubbaeva, who has won the Women's section of the Uzbekistani Chess Championship multiple times.